Army Interpreters/Translators (MOS 09L) have an important function in the U.S. Military.

 - Pushtu/Pashto/Pachto

-Furthermore, you need to have an ASVAB score of at least 50 in the English Comprehension Level Test (ECLT) portion.
+Furthermore, you need to have a score of at least 50 in the English Comprehension Level Test (ECLT) portion.

 Qualifications

-In addition to being required to read and speak at least one foreign language, MOS 09L must also improve English skills.
+In addition to being required to read and speak fluently in at least one of the target foreign languages, MOS 09L also were required to improve their English skills.

-Service members can train at the Defense Language Institute English Language Center to improve English skills.
+These service members trained at the Defense Language Institute English Language Center to improve their English skills.

-By the end of training, you must complete a score of at least 80 on the ECLT.
+By the end of training, they had to score at least 80 on the ECLT.

-Furthermore, you must complete an L2 (listening) and S2 (speaking) on the Oral Proficiency Interview (OPI) and at least a 10 on the Armed Services Vocational Aptitude Battery (ASVAB).
+Furthermore, they had to complete an L2 (listening) and S2 (speaking) on the Oral Proficiency Interview (OPI) and at least a 10 on the Armed Services Vocational Aptitude Battery (ASVAB).

-NOTE: You may also have to qualify for Secret security clearance from the Department of Defense is you are in the upper ranks of MOS-09L.
+NOTE: Some also had to qualify for a Secret security clearance from the Department of Defense in the upper ranks of MOS-09L.

 Related Article – Defense Language Aptitude Battery (DLAB) Test Guide